-At Ladram Bay we love camping and have done so for over 70 years and counting, but you’re still going to need to set up your own tent!
+At Ladram Bay we love camping and have done so for 80 years and counting, but you’re still going to need to set up your own tent!

 If you’re new to the world of pegs, poles and guy ropes then we’re here to offer a helping hand in setting up your portable second home and put some pride into pitching.

-Failure to prepare is preparing to fail, if you’ve never pitched a tent or have bought a new design for the 2015 season, try pitching at home before you go on holiday.
+Failure to prepare is preparing to fail, if you’ve never pitched a tent or have bought a new design, try pitching at home before you go on holiday.
 It may sound obvious but being able to put everything back in the original bag will make that journey home all the more enjoyable, spacious and give you camping kudos amongst your temporary neighbours.

 What type of Tent?